krakkus/PyDuino/README.md

 # Serial

-For debugging, you can connect to serial or telnet to the device.
+For debugging, you can connect to serial or telnet to the device at 115200 baud.
 Then you can send commands directly and see the response.

     digitalWrite,13,1